-The Haunted Pumpkin Garden at the New York Botanical Garden: Halloween Fun for NYC Kids
+The Haunted Pumpkin Garden at the New York Botanical Garden: Halloween Fun for Kids

 My son and I are frequent visitors to the New York Botanical Garden, and we decided to mark the changing season by checking out the Haunted Pumpkin Garden on its opening day back in 2011.
 He kept squealing, "Hey Mom, look over here!" and "Dad, you have to see this!" as he came across caterpillar, black widow and giant scorpion pumpkin statues, and grinning gourds perched on fence posts and the Discovery Center's roof.
-He loved it so much, visiting the Haunted Pumpkin Garden has now become an annual fall family tradition.
+He loved it so much that visiting the Haunted Pumpkin Garden has now become an annual fall family tradition.

 Children are encouraged to wear their costumes to the garden for the weekend Halloween parades, romp in the pumpkin playhouse and hit the Discovery Center for seasonal nature explorations.
 Check out our slide show for a peek at the pumpkin sights, and read on for additional details about the Haunted Pumpkin Garden.

 As you stroll through the Haunted Pumpkin Garden, you can marvel at rare and unusual pumpkins and gourds.
 As soon as you walk through the decorated gates, you'll spot flies, bugs, caterpillars and a giant scorpion, all made from pumpkins and gourds.
 Over in the children's hedge maze, there's a giant cobweb guarded by a giant white spider, and several other insects fashioned from various squashes.
 The waterfall even has a bunch of pumpkins bobbing around.

-Although the Haunted Pumpkin Garden is open daily (except Mondays when NYBG is closed) through Thursday, October 31, it's best to stop by on a weekend, when special activities are planned.
+The Haunted Pumpkin Garden is open daily (except Mondays when NYBG is closed) through Friday, October 31, but it's best to stop by on a weekend when special activities are planned.

 Saturday, October 18-Sunday, October 19 10am-6pm

 Spooky Nighttime Adventures

 Grab a flashlight so you can explore the Haunted Pumpkin Garden in the evening.
-Listen for critters of the night, sit in on a spooky ghost story, and pose for a pic with skeletons and costumed characters.
-There will be plenty of edible treats, too.
+Listen for critters of the night, sit in on a spooky ghost story, and pose for pics with skeletons and costumed characters.
+There are plenty of edible treats, too.
 Advance tickets recommended. $20 per person.